 Next Program Start

-Pursue your calling on your own schedule with flexible course scheduling and on-campus and online format options.
+Pursue your calling on your own schedule with flexible course scheduling and online programs.

 In addition to the courses listed here, you may also need additional elective credits to complete the required 120 total credits for your bachelor’s degree.
 If accepted into a program, your academic adviser can help you figure out how many credits you need and add them into your schedule.